arm5556/gitlab-mcp/README.md

 This fork of the GitLab MCP server addresses specific challenges when using AI agents with GitLab workflows, particularly around context management and response optimization.

-**Key improvements:** Smart pagination for large discussions, streamlined responses, and enhanced vulnerability data.
+**Key improvements:** Smart pagination for large discussions, streamlined responses with 65-80% token reduction, and enhanced vulnerability data.

 ---